 No matter what industry or role you work in, tracking down the right information at the right time is key to success.
 This is especially true for proposal managers and RFP teams working to meet deadlines.
 However, thanks to technology, centralizing information in a proposal content library is easier than ever.

 With a proposal content library, the manual process of searching through emails, old proposals and spreadsheets is over.
 Finding answers is now easily completed with a simple search.
 But, as most proposal managers know, to be truly useful, the business must practice careful RFP content management.

 This post will explore the value of a knowledge library, the importance of maintaining and managing your RFP content and best practices to help keep your proposal process running smoothly.

-- The value of an RFP content library
+- Organize your RFP content library with tags

 Proposal content library basics

 So, exactly what is a proposal content library?
 A proposal content library is a centralized location where RFP response content is stored digitally.
 In some businesses or industries, it is called a proposal content repository or RFP content repository.
 Alternatively, teams that also store responses to security questionnaires or due diligence questionnaires may use the more general terms, knowledge library or content knowledge library.